CONSTITUTION AND BYLAWS

 CONSTITUTION

-Article 1.
-NAME AND OBJECTIVES
+Article I. NAME AND OBJECTIVES

-SECTION 1 NAME
+Section 1 NAME

 (1) The name of the club shall be the Mastiff Club of Northern Ohio and may also be referred to as MCONO

-SECTION 2 OBJECTIVES
+Section 2 OBJECTIVES

 (1) The objectives of the club shall be: